-New York Congressman Arrested On Insider Trading Charges
+New York Congressman Pleads Not Guilty To Insider Trading Charges

 Rep. Chris Collins, R-N.Y., was arrested Wednesday on charges related to insider trading.